nostrband/askexperts/README.md

 await expert.start();
 ```

-## MCP Server
+## MCP Servers

-The AskExperts SDK includes an MCP (Model Context Protocol) server that can be used to integrate with AI assistants.
-The MCP server provides a simplified interface for finding experts, asking questions, and receiving answers.
+The AskExperts SDK includes MCP (Model Context Protocol) servers that can be used to integrate with AI assistants.
+These servers provide simplified interfaces for finding experts, asking questions, and receiving answers.

+### Standard MCP Server

+The standard MCP server provides direct access to the AskExperts protocol.

-### Running the MCP Server
+#### Running the Standard MCP Server

-You can run the MCP server using the provided CLI:
+You can run the standard MCP server using the provided CLI:

 ```bash
 # Run the MCP server